Student EPP FAQ

-No, you will receive ‘University Contribution’ recognition if you are on the executive committee of a club or society.
+You will receive ‘University Participation’ recognition if you are on the executive committee of a club or society.
 Each club or society has an executive group of 5-8 people.
 To find out more and become involved visit the WSU webpage.

-Tell us what you are doing – In MyCareer click My Account > My Volunteering Roles > ADD NEW.
+Tell us what you are doing – In MyCareer click My Account > My EPP Activity > ADD NEW.
 Complete the brief online form to let us know where you are volunteering and what you are doing.
 We will seek confirmation of your involvement from the organisation.

-If you are a class representative in five of your classes in one year, EPP will count that as one University Contribution activity for that year.
+If you are a class representative in five of your classes in one year, EPP will count that as one University Participation activity for that year.

 You can include your involvement in your CV as well as your cover letter.
-You will also be able to request a supplementary transcript towards the end of your time in the programme.
+A supplementary transcript will be available to you when you graduate.

 The transcript will include: